Skip to main content

 Aims

-This study aims to take advantage of large open-source genomic data to investigate the potential role of CD8+ T cell immune response as well as CD4+ T-cell dependent antibody immune response in the emergence of SARS-CoV-2 variants.
+This study aims to investigate the potential role of CD8+ T cell immune response as well as CD4+ T-cell dependent antibody immune response in the emergence of SARS-CoV-2 variants.

 Methods

-Open-source SARS-CoV-2 genomic data will be analyzed to identify immune escape mutations potentially associated with CD8+ and CD4+ T cell immune response pathways, using bioinformatics prediction methods.
+Open-source SARS-CoV-2 genomic data will be analyzed to identify immune escape mutations potentially associated with CD8+ and CD4+ T cell immune response pathways, using bioinformatics prediction methods using Computational Biology data sources and methods.

 Collaboration